 - metformin-saxagliptin (Kombiglyze XR)

-It’s not known exactly how this drug works to treat type 2 diabetes.
+It’s unknown exactly how this drug treats type 2 diabetes.
 It may affect rhythms in your body and prevent insulin resistance.
+According to

 - alogliptin (Nesina)